When will the scholarship funds be available?

 Click here and follow the steps listed to apply for a Say Yes scholarship.

-Do students need to reapply for Say Yes scholarships every year that they are in college?
+Do students need to apply for Say Yes scholarships every year that they are in college?

 Can I transfer from one Say Yes college to another?